Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 Kundu B

 This is a good discussion.
 The Safety Officer's role is a suggestive one.
-Many times, his suggestions are not taken into consideration by management.
-When an accident occurs, everyone, including management, looks to the safety officer for an explanation.
-If it is a reportable accident, he has to undergo criminal proceedings.
-How challenging a safety officer's job is!
+Many times, their suggestions are not taken into consideration by management.
+When an accident occurs, everyone, including management, looks to the Safety Officer for an explanation.
+If it is a reportable accident, they have to undergo criminal proceedings.
+How challenging a Safety Officer's job is!

 Regards,